nodejs/node/CONTRIBUTING.md

 Once an issue has been opened, it is not uncommon for there to be discussion around it.
 Some contributors may have differing opinions about the issue, including whether the behavior being seen is a bug or a feature.
-This discussion is part of the process and should be kept focused, helpful and professional.
+This discussion is part of the process and should be kept focused, helpful, and professional.

 Short, clipped responses—that provide neither additional context nor supporting detail—are not helpful or professional.
 To many, such responses are simply